Organize and Declutter Your Home

 2. Focus on one area at a time

-Don’t think about the entire house.
+After you’ve created your master plan, don’t think about the entire house anymore.
 Focus on the one area you’re working on at the moment.
 Stay here until it’s done.
 Don’t be tempted to take on two areas at once.

 The only exception to this room is this… if you know other items go in this area that are currently stored somewhere else, go get them.
 It’s much easier to organize when you have all of the pieces.
 For instance, if you are in your bedroom closet and you know you have clothes stored in some other closet, go get them.

 3. Remember, it will get worse before it gets better